-Definitive List of Cliched Dialogue “The Definitive List of Cliché Dialogue” started with U.K.
+Definitive List of Cliched Dialogue.
+“The Definitive List of Cliché Dialogue” started with U.K.

 In comments, a discussion arose about the movie Wall Street, so I figured it would be interesting for us to analyze that movie per its character archetypes.
 For background on five primary character archetypes (Protagonist, Nemesis, Attractor, Mentor, Trickster) you can go here to an early post I put together on the subject.
 For a synopsis of Wall Street’s plot, you can go here.
 Here is a list of the major characters in the movie: Bud Fox (Charlie Sheen)Gordon Gekko (Michael Douglas)Carl Fox (Martin Sheen)Darien Taylor (Daryl Hannah)Sir Lawrence Wildman (Terence Stamp)

+Character Name Generator.
 The simple automated character name generator below will help in your search for interesting and unique character names, male or female.

 [Author’s note: Of the many things I’ve written for the Poynter website, none has been as popular as my "Twenty Tools for Writers.

 " This list has been quoted, cited, praised, debated, and repurposed by writers, editors, teachers, and other professionals who care about the craft.
 That folks find these tools useful gives me courage.
 So I’m adding ten more to my workbench, and sharpening up several others.
 As you can see, I’m very impressed with myself.
 Thirty writing tools requires a big workbench.
 At times it helps to think of writing as carpentry.
 Below is a list of 30 writing and revising tools.
 Sentences and Paragraphs.